bmahlbrand/anycam/README.md

 conda activate anycam && \
 pip install torch==2.5.1 torchvision==0.20.1 torchaudio==2.5.1 --index-url https://download.pytorch.org/whl/cu124 && \
 conda install -c nvidia cuda-toolkit -y && \
-pip install -r requirements.txt && \
+pip install -r requirements.txt
-cd knn && \
-./compile.sh && \
-cd ..
 ```

+## Important Hacks

+1. Sometimes, the evo package recognizes valid pose matrices as invalid during eval.
+You can simply comment out the check in the package.
+2. Currently, the

 ## Note on dependencies

-We directly build KNN for UniDepth in here (code is copied), and also use a slightly customized fork of UniMatch.
+We use a slightly customized fork of UniMatch.
 Furthermore, we use the minipytorch3d variant by VGGSfM.

 ## Download pretrained checkpoint